wangonya/wangonya.com/content/blog/readable-code.md

 date: 2019-10-10T18:53:42+03:00
 ---

 > Readability, I have been told, is not everything.
-Neither is breathing, but it does come before whatever comes next. — William Sloane, The Craft of Writing, (W.W.
-Norton, 1979), page 11.
+Neither is breathing, but it does come before whatever comes next. <footer>William Sloane, The Craft of Writing, (W.W.
+Norton, 1979), page 11.</footer>

+<span></span>

-> Readability counts. - The Zen of Python
+> Readability counts. <footer>The Zen of Python</footer>

 It's not uncommon to write code only you can understand, assuming no one else would have to read it, then come back a few months later to find even you can't understand what the code is doing.